 Absenteeism will result in the student having less information and will usually result in a lower grade.
 When absences accumulate to 25% in the course, the student may have a low probability of success and will be at risk for being dropped for unsatisfactory performance.
 If a student is tardy and/or leaves early three times during the eight-week course, then one absence will be counted.
-Students, whether present or absent, are responsible for all material presented or assigned for the course and will be held accountable for that material in the determination of grades in the course.
+Students whether present or absent, are responsible for all material presented or assigned for the course and will be held accountable for that material in the determination of grades in the course.

-Late assignments, excluding worksheet assignments, will be given a 10 point deduction on the first day missed and five points on the 2nd day missed.
+Late assignments will be given a 10-point deduction on the first day missed and five points on the 2^{nd} day missed.
 On the 3rd day, the student will not be allowed to submit assignments and will be given zero (0) points for the missed assignment.
-Please reference worksheets above.

-Make-up exams will only be allowed under certain circumstances and is up to the discretion of the instructor.
-There will not be any make-up quizzes or in-class assignments (worksheets are an exception).
-If a missed exam occurs due to illness, military, or funeral reasons, documentation may be necessary for consideration to take the exam.
-Considering the nature of a missed exam, the instructor may decide to replace the missed unit exam with the grade of the final exam instead of offering a make-up exam.
-Only one unit exam can be swapped with the final exam and must be approved by the course instructor.
+Make-up tests will only be allowed under certain circumstances and is up to the discretion of the instructor.
+There will not be any make-up quizzes or in-class assignments.
+If a missed test occurs due to illness, military, or funeral reasons, documentation will be necessary for consideration to take the test.
+Considering the nature of a missed exam, the instructor may decide to replace the missed unit exam with the grade of the final exam (only 1 missed unit exam will be allowed to be replaced by the final exam).